4-en/4-en/README.md

 ![header](https://github.com/4-en/4-en/assets/105049118/1f22e492-1493-42fe-b4dc-4b7245570910)
 ### Hi there 👋
 my name is Ben and I'm a Media Computer Science student from Germany.
-I am currently studying for one semester at SeoulTech in South Korea and will hopefully update this page regularly with new projects and experiences :laughing:
+I am currently studying for one semester at SeoulTech in South Korea and will hopefully update this page regularly with new projects and experiences 🙂

 Most of these projects are just for fun or related to my studies.
 They are from a few different fields and I hope you find something interesting :smile: